IBM Cloud Docs

 • The Watson Speech Android™ SDK is available from the speech-android-sdk repository in the watson-developer-cloud namespace on GitHub.

 Both SDKs support authenticating with the speech services by using either your IBM Cloud service credentials or an authentication token.
-Because the SDKs are beta functionality, they are subject to change in the future.
+Because the SDKs are beta functions, they are subject to change in the future.

 New Japanese voice: ja-JP_EmiVoice